 While a sense of urgency may be warranted, we should not be cowed into submission by politicians claiming to have all the answers to an allegedly imminent crisis.
 In the words of Franklin Roosevelt, the original New Dealer, “We have nothing to fear but fear itself.”

 Charlie is a writer, radio producer, and sailor located in Berkeley, California.
-He is author/editor of The ABCs of Austrian Business Cycle Theory: A Primer on Booms and Busts and produces The Bob Zadek Show, a radio program broadcast on AM stations throughout the west coast.
+He is the author of Hormetics: Physical Fitness for Free People (2020) and produces The Bob Zadek Show, a radio program broadcast on AM stations throughout the West Coast.